MicrosoftDocs/win32/desktop-src/Controls/en-correcttext.md

 ---
 title: EN\_CORRECTTEXT notification code
 description: Notifies a rich edit control parent window that a SYV\_CORRECT gesture occurred, giving the parent window a chance to cancel correcting the text.
-A rich edit control sends this notification code in the form of a WM\_NOTIFY message. ms.assetid: 'd6f6278f-ff63-4f6a-a352-2b4d70df3e1a'
+A rich edit control sends this notification code in the form of a WM\_NOTIFY message. ms.assetid: d6f6278f-ff63-4f6a-a352-2b4d70df3e1a
+keywords:
-keywords: ["EN_CORRECTTEXT notification code Windows Controls"]
+- EN_CORRECTTEXT notification code Windows Controls
 topic_type:
 - apiref
 api_name: